spcl/dace/doc/sdfg/ir.rst

 ~~~~~~~~~~~~~

 For certain functions and methods, there are high-performance or platform-specific versions that can be beneficial.
-For example, calling \texttt{numpy.dot} or the \texttt{@} operator translates to a fast library call during compilation
-(e.g., MKL/OpenBLAS on CPUs, CUBLAS/rocBLAS on GPUs).
-Specialization is performed via a user-extensible
-\texttt{replacement} mechanism that developers can define externally to DaCe.
-In the internal representation,
-\textit{Library Nodes} are spawned that can be used for optimizations based on their semantics (e.g., fusing a
-multiplication with a transposition).
+For example, the ``numpy.dot`` function can be implemented using a matrix multiplication, which in turn can be implemented
+by a fast Basic Linear Algebra Subprogram (BLAS) libraries, such as MKL or CUBLAS.

+DaCe provides the capability to use such libraries by using *Library Nodes*, which can be used for different purposes:

+  * **Specialization**: A library node can be used to specialize a generic node to a specific implementation.
+  * **Coarse-grained transformations**: A library node can be used to implement a transformation that is not possible
+    with the generic node, i.e., relying on the semantics of the node.
+For example, fusing a matrix multiplication with
+    a transposition operation.

+Specializing library nodes to a specific implementation is called **expansion**.
+Expansions are user-extensible and can
+be added to a DaCe library or to a specific SDFG.
+Built-in expansions and library nodes are defined in the ``dace.libraries``
+module, and are automatically loaded when the library is imported.

+Library-specific transformations also exist in the standard set of transformations, for example
+:class:`~dace.transformation.dataflow.matrix_product_transpose.MatrixProductTranspose`.

-During compilation, or optimization, a library node will be expanded using the ``expand`` method of the chosen implementation.
+During compilation or optimization, a library node will be expanded using the ``expand`` method of the chosen implementation.
 If no implementation is chosen, the ``default_implementation`` field of the library node class will be chosen.
 One can
 override default implementations for a library node type, or for an entire library.
 This can be used, for example, to set
 :ref:`BLAS <blas>` to default to a certain library: